Combining clustering of variables and feature selection using random forests: Description of the methodology

-\begin{itemize} \item The first one begins by sorting variables based on random forests VI, and eliminates useless variables by an adaptive thresholding.
+The \b{VSURF} procedure works with three steps. \begin{itemize} \item The first one begins by sorting variables based on random forests VI, and eliminates useless variables by an adaptive thresholding.
 The threshold is set to the estimation of the standard deviation (over multiple RF runs) of the VI of an unimportant variable.

 \item The second one starts with the previously kept variables and performs an ascendant variable introduction strategy, which builds embedded RF models.
 The model which attains the minimum OOB error rate is then selected, and the variables set on which it is based is called the interpretation set.